TsKyrk/pyexewrap/README.md

 # What is pyexewrap ?
-pyexewrap is a tool for those who don't want to run scripts typing command lines in a console but through double-clicks in the Windows file explorer.
+pyexewrap is a tool that enhances the user experience of python script users under the Windows OS.
+The tool makes it convenient to run python scripts through double-clicks in the Windows file explorer instead of opening a console.
+It also enhances the debugging and developping process by adding extra features available in an ending prompt menu.

 ## Python's native problems for Windows users
 - When a .py file is double-clicked, the script will pop a console that will most likely flash away from the user's screen unless the last line of code has some blocking command like